Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Discussion

 \section{Discussion}

-In the present study, we investigated RNNs with dynamically balanced strong excitation and inhibition.
-We developed a novel type of MFT for balanced networks in which a non-zero number of macroscopic degrees of freedom are coupled to microscopic degrees of freedom; this type of MFT has not been investigated theoretically in any previous study.
-In the theory, microscopic fluctuations in the neuronal activities that are amplified by the strong excitation and inhibition serve as driving forces for the macroscopic dynamics of the mean activity, while the mean activity constrains the statistics of the microscopic fluctuations.
-We applied this theory to a pair of excitatory and inhibitory neuronal populations with non-zero-sum or zero-sum synaptic weights.
-All these models exhibit non-vanishing fluctuations in their mean activity.
-The mean activities of the excitatory and inhibitory populations exhibited tightly balanced, in-phase fluctuations, as observed in experimental studies \cite{Okun_Lampl}.
-As the magnitudes of excitation and inhibition are large, we found interesting dynamical properties in these fluctuations, such as high non-Gaussianity, with asymmetry with respect to time reversal for the zero-sum model and strongly configuration-dependent transitions to non-trivial static states or to regular coherent oscillations for the non-zero-sum model.
-In the coherent oscillations, neuronal activities have various waveforms while they are all phase locked to the rhythm of the mean activity.
-Our theory successfully predicted these dynamical properties.
-From the theoretical analysis, we found that the model with zero-sum synaptic weights does not have non-trivial static states and is unlikely to show coherent oscillations in the thermodynamic limit.
+In the present study, we developed a novel type of MFT for RNNs consisting of a pair of excitatory and inhibitory populations of simplified neurons with finely-tuned or untuned synaptic weights that obey Dale's law.
+The mean strengths of the synaptic weights were assumed to take a set of critical values.
+In this theory, microscopic fluctuations in the neuronal activities that are amplified by the strong excitation and inhibition serve as driving forces for the macroscopic dynamics of the population activity, while the population activity constrains the statistics of the microscopic fluctuations.
+The investigated RNNs exhibited non-vanishing fluctuations in their population activity.
+When the magnitudes of excitation and inhibition were large, we found interesting dynamical properties in these fluctuations, such as high non-Gaussianity and asymmetry with respect to time reversal for the finely-tuned model, and strongly configuration-dependent transition to a static or oscillatory non-chaotic state for the untuned model.
+In the oscillatory state, neuronal activities have various waveforms while they are all phase locked to the rhythm of the population activity.
+Our theory successfully predicts these dynamical properties.
+We found that these multiscale dynamics occur at a critical point between extremely strong ferromagnetic and anti-ferromagnetic states.